 V.variableName).
 For reusable expressions and cleaner policies. - Principal & resource attributes (

 P.attr,R.attr).
-Accessing attributes of the principal and resource. - Scope.
+Accessing attributes of the principal and resource.
+The action being checked is not available in a condition. - Scope.
 Used in role policies to associate them with a specific tenant.
+The scope must be set on the resource in the check request for a scoped role policy to apply.

 Choosing your approach